zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 };
 ```

 A POST request is made to [Create Object Record API](/rest_api/docs/sunshine/resources#create-object-record) endpoint and creates a new record of `Invoice`.
-A client performing the request is an instance of [ZAF Client](/apps/docs/core-api/client_api#zaf-client-api) initialised in `<App>` component.
+A client performing the request is an instance of [ZAF Client](/apps/docs/core-api/client_api#zaf-client-api) initialized in the `<App>` component.

-In the response, the `id` in the `Invoice` record is used to create a relationship between deal and invoice.
+In the response, the `id` in the `Invoice` record is used to create a relationship between the deal and invoice.

 **createRelation**